omeraplak/blog-pdf-invoice-generator/articles/4-creating-mission-invoice-pages/4-creating-mission-invoice-pages.md

 The `useTable()`and `useModalForm()` hooks are already familiar to us, as we have used them on [Day 3]().
 In short, **refine-Ant Design**'s `useTable()` hook produces for us a set of props inside `tableProps` which is tailored to match the props accepted by **Ant Design**'s `<Table />` component.
 Similarly, we are picking the `formProps` object exposed by `useModalForm()` hook to be passed to the `<Form />` component, and also the `modalProps` to match the props accepted by `<Modal />` component.

-Towards the end of this post, dig into some of these hooks' source code and try to make sense of how **refine** handles all these for us under the hood.
+Towards the end of this post, we dig into some of these hooks' source code and try to make sense of how **refine** handles all these for us under the hood.

 ### refine `create` View for `missions`